Weinstein Company sale in jeopardy after New York attorney general sues

-New York Attorney General Eric Schneiderman filed a lawsuit against Harvey Weinstein and his former company, a move that could complicate the sale of the disgraced mogul's film studio.
+New York Attorney General Eric Schneiderman filed a lawsuit against Harvey Weinstein and his former company, a move that complicates the sale of the disgraced mogul's film studio.

 Schneiderman said Sunday that a four-month investigation into sexual harassment found "vicious and exploitative mistreatment of company employees."
 The suit cites what it calls "egregious" violations of state civil and human rights laws.